Johannes Bertram Experience at FNF Beirut

 - Who are you?
 (Where do you come from and why did you look for an internship with FNF Beirut?)

 My name is Johannes Bertram.
-I came from Berlin and worked at the FNF Foundation for two and a half months.
-I really enjoyed the time here, especially because of the many liberties the Foundation gave me.
-Originally, I study Islamic Studies at the Freie Universität of Berlin, but my interest here we mainly concerning economics.
-I applied for the FNF, because I wanted to improve my Arabic and two examine how they approach politics in Lebanon and have an influence on them.
-When I began, I had a quite socialistic perspective on things, but within the internship I got to know the advantages of Liberalism.
-Especially the self- responsibility and the ideological-free thinking, will stick to me.
-I realized that just with these two characteristics: one can get successful and have also the highest impact on society.
-(Self-responsibility is really important, to make your job decent)
+I am from Berlin and spent two and a half months at the Friedrich-Naumann-Foundation in Beirut.
+I really enjoyed the time here, especially because of the many liberties the foundation gave me.
+Originally, I am a student of Islamic Studies at the Freie Universität of Berlin but my interest here we mainly concerning economics.
+I applied for the FNF because I wanted to improve my Arabic and to examine how they approach and influence politics in Lebanese politics.
+At the beginning, I had a quite socialistic perspective on things, but during the internship I developed my views to a more differencated level and recognized the achievements of liberalism.
+My time here made me passionate about the values of self-responsibility and the liberal way of thinking.
+I realized that these two principles can show us the path towards success and a more responsible and inclusive society.
+The self-responsibility I was required by my mentor Dirk Kunze provided me with a better understanding of the working environment.

 - What were the two most important/exciting/interesting things you worked on while being with FNF Beirut?

-The most exciting things, was the workshop: Freedom Academy in cooperation with the FNF.
-Here, I really had a deep dig into the mechanisms of the Lebanese society and I listen to excellent Arabic.
-The event had a big influence on the text, I wrote for the FNF Website.
-Another unique experience was the social-start up summit.
-I met many interesting personalities and was really attracted by the opportunistic atmosphere.
-I hope I expressed the atmosphere quite good, in the article I wrote about the summit.
+The most exciting thing was the workshop of the Freedom Academy in cooperation with the FNF.
+Here I really had a deep dig into the mechanisms of the Lebanese society and the opportunity to listen to excellent Arabic.
+The event had a big influence on the text I wrote for the FNF Website.
+Another unique experience was the social start-up summit.
+I met many interesting personalities there and got really attracted by the optimistic atmosphere.

 - What was different in Lebanon and Beirut and the office from what you expected before you came?

 The level of prices.
-I went to Egypt before and I had other expectations.
-Also I expected to be more outside the office and do more with people.
-I thought that I would get more in touch with refugees, but I soon realized that refugees in Lebanon are quite dispersed and hard to address.
-Also, the main competence of the FNF is, to think about a strategical integration of the refugees and this needed a lot research and office-work.
+I went to Egypt before and I had completely different expectations.
+Also I expected to be more outside of the office and do more with people.
+I thought that I would get more in touch with refugees, but I soon I´ve realized that refugees in Lebanon are quite dispersed and hard to approach.
+The main competence of the FNF is to think about a strategical integration of the refugees and this needed a lot research and office-work.

 - Would you do this internship again?
 If so, what would you do different?